The French land agency 'SAFER' has a right of first purchase on a great deal of rural property in France, so what are the rules that apply?

 The right of pre-emption of woodland is also specifically outside of their powers.

-(ED Note: SAFER powers increased since 2015 allowing them to buy only part of the property as well as woodland).
+(ED Note: SAFER powers increased since 2015 allowing them to buy only part of the property as well as woodland, in certain circumstances).

 Local Farmers Get the Pick